chriskrunchy/APS360-Project/README.md

 # APS360 Project - University of Toronto
-## Group 60 - Final Report: Enhanced MultiLevelUNet for Chest X-ray Classification
+## Group 60 - Final Report: Efficient MultiLevelUNet for Chest X-ray Classification

 This repository houses our project for APS360: Applied Fundamentals of Deep Learning, which entails the development and evaluation of an advanced deep learning model for classifying chest X-ray images into various disease categories.